miklevin/MikeLev.in/_posts/2024-10-07-chatgpt-o1-code-review.md

 ---

-Me: If you had an opportunity to prompt the Anthropic Claude 3.5 Sonnet integrated into the Cursor AI editor that has access to this code, what is the series of prompts you would issue to Claude to carry out a series of progressive one-shot improvements.
+**Me**: If you had an opportunity to prompt the Anthropic Claude 3.5 Sonnet integrated into the Cursor AI editor that has access to this code, what is the series of prompts you would issue to Claude to carry out a series of progressive one-shot improvements.
 Knowing it won't be able to get everything at once and